Nihal-Raj/brave-privacy/README.md

 10. Under 'Search engine' select `DuckDuckGo` (or any other privacy-friendly search engine).
 11. Under 'Additional settings' < 'Autofill' < 'Passwords', turn off `Offer to save passwords` and `Auto Sign-in` (use a password manager for this purpose).

-These will give you the most control for your privacy.
+These all will give you the most control for your privacy.

 # Other Important Implementation